jermnelson/shared-open-metadata-as-critical-ai-infrastructure/doc/final-thoughts.md

 <h2><i class="bi-lightbulb"></i> Final Thoughts</h2>

-### To Cooperate with Humans, AI Needs Competition

 ### Galleries, Libraries, Archives, and Museums
 - **Operations should optimize token value to AI Agents for:**
     - Patrons